We hope you enjoy reading this blog post.

 The MACD indicator is built using two exponential moving averages with a different period, where the difference between them yields the Fast line.
 Another average of the specific period becomes the Slow line.

-Following are the steps to build a MACD with the standard settings:
+Following are the steps to build a MACD with the standard settings (find the best MACD settings here):

 Luckily in Metatrader and most of the other trading platforms, MACD comes as a standard indicator, so you don't have to carry out the above calculations manually.